Fit

 Spout / cap / refill / liquid

-Refill and liquid packaging for beauty, personal care, household products, sauces, and sample programs.
+Refill and liquid packaging for beauty, sauces, gels, personal care, and household products.

 Best for